 Defab weapons cause damage to the target's armor; each piece of armor that an attack from the weapon hits has its rating lowered by the attack's Defab rating until it is repaired.
-Repair spray and self-healing armor is still effected, but repairs damage from Defab at a rate of one point per hour.
+Self-healing armor is still affected, but repairs damage from Defab at a rate of one point per hour (repair spray can be applied normally).